doo/scanbot-barcode-scanner-sdk-example-windows/README.md

 ### Free integration support

-Need help integrating our barcode scanning software into your UWP apps?
+Need help integrating our barcode scanning software into your WinUI3 or UWP apps?
 We offer [free developer support](https://docs.scanbot.io/support/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) via Slack, MS Teams, or email.

 As a customer, you also get access to a dedicated support Slack or Microsoft Teams channel to talk directly to your Customer Success Manager and our engineers.